Seismology101/Notebook/book/intro.md

 # Introduction ✨

-Hi guys , and welcome to **Seismology Notebook**.
+Welcome to **Seismology Notebook**.
 This notebook is mainly about my experience and gain in learning seismology, which can be regarded as my scientific notes, and I will be very glad if it can help you too.
 Enjoy 👋!

 The main content of the notebook as follows: